Martin20494/CSharp-VisualStudio-Unity-R_TimeSerieswithAR/README.md

 # CSharp-VisualStudio-Unity-R_TimeSerieswithAR
 C#, Visual Studio, Unity, and R - Time Series with Augmented Reality - Visualisation of New Zealand GDP Data

-Summary: The purpose of this project was to find the best way to represent New Zealand’s Gross Domestic Product (GDP) data across multiple regions and years, using Augmented Reality (AR).
+Summary: The purpose of this project was to New Zealand’s Gross Domestic Product (GDP) data across multiple regions and years, using Augmented Reality (AR) and predict the .
 The outcome of this project is an AR visualisation prototype, created using Unity and built into an Android app.
 It is designed so that given: CSV files containing GDP data, a marker, and a device, one or more people could view that data from unique 3D perspectives not easily possible through other methods.

 About the files: There are three folders as below.
 TimeSerieswithAR is the main folder, the other folders are for substitute versions in case the main one did not work well.